 Chronic obstructive pulmonary disease (COPD) is a progressive form of lung disease ranging from mild to severe.
 It is characterized by a restriction of airflow into and out of the lungs that makes breathing difficult.
 COPD is the umbrella term for sufferers who have been diagnosed with or show signs of emphysema and/or chronic bronchitis.
 In Pittsburgh, COPD is a health concern for many, in part due to air pollution levels and occupational hazards.
-In 2015, the Lung Institute will open a clinic treatment in PA for COPD.
+In 2015, the Lung Health Institute will open a clinic treatment in PA for COPD.

 COPD in Pennsylvania

-What is Stem Cell Therapy for COPD?
+What is Cellular Therapy for COPD?

-Stem cell therapy harnesses the body’s natural healing capabilities to expedite the healing process.
-At the Lung Institute, the stem cell procedure is a three day outpatient treatment, where stem cells are extracted from a person’s blood, fat tissue or bone marrow.
+Cellular therapy harnesses the body’s natural healing capabilities to expedite the healing process.
+At the Lung Health Institute, the stem cell procedure is a three day outpatient treatment, where cells are extracted from a person’s blood, fat tissue or bone marrow.
 After the cells have been extracted, they are treated in a lab on site and then reintroduced into the body directly into the damaged tissue areas.
-Stem cells are how your body heals itself after getting a cut or bruise, however, sometimes this healing process can move more slowly than the disease progresses, like in the case of lung disease.
-By targeting many stem cells directly onto the damaged tissue, the body has the opportunity to heal itself more quickly.
+Cells are how your body heals itself after getting a cut or bruise, however, sometimes this healing process can move more slowly than the disease progresses, like in the case of lung disease.
+By targeting many cells directly onto the damaged tissue, the body has the opportunity to heal itself more quickly.
 In most cases this results in stopping the progression of the disease or even improved lung function.